Plant of the month: Ironwood

 Ironwood (Olneya tesota) is a beautiful leguminous tree native to the Sonoran desert.
 It produces a very dense wood, hence its name.
 Ironwoods are very well-adapted to our desert, and are relatively tolerant of transplantation.
 These characteristics, along with their non-invasive roots, make them good landscape trees.
 They are also wonderful habitat trees, as birds, pollinators and insects love them.

 Ironwoods are a keystone species and are almost exclusive to the Sonoran desert.
 They can grow up to 50 feet tall (most will stay under 30 feet).
 Ironwoods are mostly evergreen, but can drop leaves in extreme drought or cold.
 They also tend to drop leaves before flowering.
 They may not flower every year, but when they do they have beautiful purple pea-like flowers which usually bloom anytime from March to May.
 How abundant their flowering is is dependent on water availability.
-The fruits are in pods, and are a great source of food for wildlife as well as humans—reportedly they taste similar to peanuts.
-Trees are very long-lived, up to 150 years.
+The fruits are in pods, and are a great source of food for wildlife as well as humans — reportedly they taste similar to peanuts.
+The trees are very long-lived, up to 150 years.

 People are also reading…